howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

 ```bash
 composer test-lint
 ```
-If it works then no error or output will be reported
+If it works then no errors will be reported

 The PHP Code Sniffer also comes with a command that will automatically fix some linting errors.
 This command is called `phpcbf`.
 To run `phpcbf` enter the following in the terminal and press enter:
 ```bash